akshaydnicator/ClimateChangeReddit/README.md

 # Project Description

-## Machine learning based attribution mapping of climate related public perceptions on social media
+## Machine learning based attribution mapping of climate related discussions on social media

 This repository holds the data and scripts for the project.